ychen595/MSiA_400_G12/README.md

 - Fix problems in tables skuinfo and transact using command line and/or Python and/or R and import all datasets into Postgres.

 - Data exploration on the database and understand the meaning or relationship between each column.

-Sample the dataset to find the most appropriate subsets.
+- Sample the dataset to find the most appropriate subsets.

 - Define ML questions.

-### Oct 15th - Oct 21st
+### Oct 17th - Oct 21st

-**What we’ve done this week (up to Oct 20th):**
+**What we’ve done this week:**

-- Started the EDA on transection database random sampling from the original data.
-Checked the data distribution.
-Graphed correlation.
-Check and taken out outliers to reduce skewness.

-- Worked on store location visualization.
-Plot the number of stores by each store to see where Dillards' store is located.
+- Finished cleaning the *skuinfo* table for uploading purposes.
+This table had 8,148 rows that had more columns than expected.
+The problem developed mainly from the *color* and *company* fields which are non-quoted strings and had some comas that were causing extra columns.
+This problematic rows were fixed by replacing the wrong patterns for corrected versions (eg: "BB CO, I" --> "BB CO I").
+See the *Clean_SKUINFO_TRNSACT.txt* file in *02_Data_Cleansing* for further details.

+- Finished cleaning the *trnsact* table for uploading purposes.
+The columns in this table did not correspond to those in the schema provided.
+Additionally, it presented two columns that where almost exactly equal (except for 7 observations).
+This rows were removed from the database as well as the duplicated column.

+- Finished uploading all tables into Postgres.

+- We started the EDA on the tables with the goal of understanding how the data is related in order to be able to formulate our business and ML questions.
+The EDA included:

+	- For the transaction data we took a random sample of 100,000 observations to check the data distribution, correlation among variables and verify the presence of outliers.

+	- For the store data, we worked on Dillards' store location by state.

+	- For the SKU data XXXX

+- We formulated two plausible business questions:

+	1. Predict the next quarter total sales for each Brand on each store.

+	2. STATE THE RETURNS IDEA.

-**What we're going to do the next week**
+**What we're going to do the next week (Oct 24th-28th)**

-- prepare features
+- Talk to the professor to receive oriententation regarding our two possible business questions.

+- Define the business problem and research more about how it is takled in the industry.

+- Define the appropiate ML learning question to address the buisness problem.

+- Keep working on the data cleansing and EDA.